kaiokot/gpod/README.md

 # gpod - Growth Picture of the Day

+A project "inspired" on [growlab](https://github.com/alexellis/growlab) by [@alexellis](https://github.com/alexellis/)

-A camera module to monitor the growth of seeds and vegetable gardens in general.
+gpod is a camera module to monitor the growth of seeds and vegetable gardens in general.

-With the objective is to closely monitor the development of the plants and collect environment data.
+With the objective is to closely monitor the development of the plants and collect environment data and share their evolutions.

+Using the Azure Cognitive Services to describe the pictures taken to make things more interesting...

-And create cool timelapses :laughing:
+And then create some really cool time lapses  :laughing:

 First POC